MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Scales are specified as 3-dimensional vectors, represented as the `Vec3` type in TypeScript.
 In the editor these are written as a "triple" such as `(0, 0, 0)`.

 **Inherent Size**: All entities have their own inherent size.
 For instance, a SubD cube is inherently 1 meter long on each side.
-Mesh assets have a size based on how they were authored.
+[3D model assets](#3d-model-asset) have a size based on how they were authored.
 The inherent size of an entity is the size it is when it is *unscaled*.

 The `scale` property determines the fraction an entity should be of its inherent size.
 For instance, a SubD cube is inherently 1 meter long on each side.
 If you set its scale to be `(1, 0.5, 2)` then the cube will be 1 meter long on its right-axis, 0.5 meters long on its up-axis, and 2 meters long on its forward-axis.
 In this example, the object has been "shrunk" along its up-axis, and "expanded" along its forward-axis.